Assistant/Associate Professor of Nursing

 - Demonstrates quality nursing care, problem solving skills, effective use of resources, collaboration with other health professionals and professional standards as outlined by the School of Nursing.

-- Adheres to and enforces the policies and procedures of Louisiana College, the School of Nursing, and the clinical facility assigned.
+- Adheres to and enforces the policies and procedures of Louisiana Christian University, the School of Nursing, and the clinical facility assigned.

 - Cooperates with college administration.